Oryzomys peninsulae: Description

-O. peninsulae is a medium-sized member of the genus, smaller than O. albiventer but larger than O. couesi mexicanus.
+Oryzomys peninsulae is a medium-sized member of the genus, smaller than O. albiventer but larger than O. couesi mexicanus.
 Its fur is grayish-brown on the forequarters, but reddish-brown on the hindquarters; this coloration pattern is unique among western Mexican Oryzomys.
 The underparts are a dirty white, the feet white above, and the tail dark or brownish above and dirty white below.

 In the skull, the braincase is high, the zygomatic arches (cheekbones) are broad and squared, and the incisive foramina, which perforate the palate between the incisors and the molars, are long and broad.
 The upper incisors are orthodont, with their cutting edge nearly vertical.
 Morphometrically, the skull of O. peninsulae is sharply distinct from other western Mexican Oryzomys.

 In 14 specimens measured by Carleton and Arroyo-Cabrales, total length was 227 to 305 mm, averaging 265.6 mm; head and body length was 113 to 152 mm, averaging 128.9 mm; tail length was 114 to 156 mm, averaging 136.8 mm; hindfoot length was 29 to 34 mm, averaging 32.0 mm; and occipitonasal length (a measure of total skull length) was 27.8 to 34.3 mm, averaging 31.5 mm.